WilliamHoang/curric-unix-001-v1/Unix_Introduction/README.md

-# Access_GitHub
+# Unix_Introduction

-The topics here will be on how to connect and access GitHub
+The topics here will be on how to:

+  - What is Unix
-  - Environment Setup
+  - Understanding Terminal
+  - Kernels and Shells
-  - Permissions
+  - Logging Command Prompt
-  - Git Clone
+  - Command Structure
-  - Git Push
+  - Unix Documentations

-This is the basic of getting up and running with GitHub and within Terminal application in the bash shell